awsdocs/aws-cdk-guide/v1/environments.md

 # Environments<a name="environments"></a>

 Each `Stack` instance in your AWS CDK app is explicitly or implicitly associated with an environment \(`env`\)\.
 An environment is the target AWS account and region into which the stack is intended to be deployed\.
+The region is specified using a region code; see [Regional endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#regional-endpoints) for a list\.

 **Note**
 For all but the simplest deployments, you will need to [bootstrap](bootstrapping.md) each environment you will deploy into\.
 Deployment requires certain AWS resources to be available, and these resources are provisioned by bootstrapping\.